In Depth (which means it gets a little long and very twisted around the original premise)

 To their credit, the teaching did standardize the Mass.
 Where all sorts of variations had been introduced, including reports of entire sit down meals, as were described in various parts of the New Testament has having been a bad idea even in the First Century.
 Now, with the this edict, the ceremony of the Eucharist was essentially the same world wide as other branches of the faith, such as the Eastern Church (see link to the OCA.org, on the you know where it is), followed suit in their own time and manner.
 Even the Protestants realized they needed to reign in some of their more wayward brethren.

 While the Doctrine only applied to the Roman Catholic Church, the outside world saw the teaching as Christian and it wasn't long before all Christians, Protestant and otherwise, were accused of being cannibals.
-Which caused some, shall we say, epic misunderstandings with various local peoples now and then.
+Which caused some, shall we say, epic misunderstandings with various local peoples from time to time, and still does.

 To take a step to the East you run into something like the Gadhi Mai festival in Bara, Nepal.
 Where the two week festival includes two days of sacrifice.
 Every five years for the last 260 years, something on the order of five million worshipers with over 300,000 animals sacrificed by decapitation by sword, including thousands of large animals like water buffaloes, to offer their blood to the goddess.
 (See links on THAT page for more.)